Afzal Khan (British politician)

-Mohammed Afzal Khan, (Punjabi, محمد افضل خان; born 5 April 1958) is a British Labour Party politician who has served as the Member of Parliament (MP) for Manchester Rusholme, previously Manchester Gorton, since 2017.
+Mohammed Afzal Khan (Note: محمد افضل خان) (born 5 April 1958) is a British-Pakistani politician who has served as the Member of Parliament (MP) for Manchester Rusholme, previously Manchester Gorton, since 2017.
+He is a member of the Labour Party.

 He was formerly Lord Mayor of Manchester for 2005–2006, and served as a Member of the European Parliament (MEP) for North West England from 2014 to 2017.

 Early life and education

-Afzal Khan was born on 5 April 1958 in Jhelum, Pakistan before coming to the UK aged 11.
+Mohammed Afzal Khan was born on 5 April 1958 in Jhelum, Punjab, Pakistan, before coming to the UK aged 11.
 After leaving school without any qualifications, he had a number of jobs, including as a police officer for Greater Manchester Police, a labourer and bus driver.
-He returned to education at Abraham Moss College and got a degree in law from Manchester Polytechnic before qualifying as a solicitor in 1996.
+He returned to education at Abraham Moss College and got a degree in law from Manchester Metropolitan University before qualifying as a solicitor in 1996.

 Political career

 Khan started his political career in local government before moving to the European Parliament and then the Parliament of the United Kingdom after becoming an MP in the 2017 general election.